 Try It Yourself

-Welcome to the Dovetail Academy!
-It's great to see you in our Academy to try Dovetail yourself.
+Welcome to the Academy.
+The place to build your own flows!
 The goal of this course is to familiarize you with our no code integration platform so that soon you can build your own integrations.

 This introduction is divided into two parts: